VFPX/Win32API/functions_group.md

 ***

 [GdipCreateMatrix2](libraries/gdiplus/GdipCreateMatrix2.md)
-Creates and initializes a a 3 ×3 matrix that represents an affine transformation.
+Creates and initializes a 3x3 matrix that represents an affine transformation.

 ***